def-gthill/lexurgy/doc/source/sc-tutorial.rst

 =====================================

 This page is a tour through the features of Lexurgy SC.

+.. only:: not public

     For all the gory details, see :doc:`sc-dsl`.

 As you read, be sure to try out each example in the `Lexurgy SC web app <https://www.meamoria.com/lexurgy/app/sc>`_.